 There is no specific, FDA-approved therapy for individuals with X-linked protoporphyria.
 Because the disorder is so rare, most treatment information is based on EPP, which is clinically similar to X-linked protoporphyria.

-Avoidance of sunlight will benefit affected individuals and can include the use of clothing styles with long sleeves and pant legs, made with double layers of fabric or of light-exclusive fabrics, , wide brimmed hats, gloves, and sunglasses.
-Topical sunscreens are generally ineffective, but certain tanning products with ingredients that increase pigmentation may be helpful.
+Avoidance of sunlight will benefit affected individuals and can include the use of clothing styles with long sleeves and pant legs, made with double layers of fabric or of light-exclusive fabrics, wide brimmed hats, gloves, and sunglasses.
+Topical sunscreens are generally ineffective, unless they contain light-reflective ingredients.
+Certain tanning products with ingredients that increase pigmentation may be helpful.
 Affected individuals may also benefit from window tinting and the use of vinyl or films to cover the windows of their homes and cars.

 Avoidance of sunlight can potentially cause vitamin D deficiency and some individuals may require supplemental vitamin D.